Wyoming Catholic College: Outdoors

 Along with its liberal arts classroom program, Wyoming Catholic College provides all students with a series of experientially-based outdoor leadership expeditions taught through what it calls the Outdoor Leadership Program (OLP).
 Freshmen begin their four-year educational journey with a three-week backpacking trip in the Rocky Mountains, which the college considers "the most unusual and meaningful orientation program in the country".
 Every year, students participate in at least two separate "outdoor weeks" or short courses in outdoors skills held over spring and fall break.
 Courses have been held in backpacking, canoeing or sea kayaking, canyoneering, fishing, horse packing, ice climbing, mountain biking, mountaineering, rock climbing, skiing, and whitewater rafting and kayaking.
 All students also participate in the equestrian program, are certified in Wilderness First Aid, and have the opportunity to pursue certification as Wilderness First Responders.

 As an outreach from its student outdoor program, Wyoming Catholic College also runs contract outdoor custom and open enrollment outdoor courses through its branch of COR Expeditions.

 Student life

 At the beginning of their first year, students at WCC spend 21 days hiking in the Rocky Mountains.
 This is a mandatory part of the college's freshman orientation program.

 Student body

 WCC admitted its first class in 2007, which consisted of 34 students.
-The largest class ever accepted was 68 freshman in 2021.
+The largest class ever accepted was 68 freshmen in 2021.
 Today, it has a student body of about 190.
 The college has students from most of the US states, as well as several from foreign countries including Ireland, Ukraine, and Malawi.